jrw116/FracTool062020/README.md

+DISCLAIMER: FracTool is in development and therefore there is no guarantee that the correct results will be produced.
+No resposibility is taken for errors that may occur as a result of the use of FracTool.

 Plug-in tool within ABAQUS CAE to perform energy and stength calculations along any given desired tensile fracture plane

 There are three main files within the plugin: